-3.4 Start Costs
+3.4 Start-up Costs

-Note: The information in Section 2.4 contains basic Start Cost information relevant for all unit types.
-The following information only pertains to nuclear units
+The information in Section 2.4 contains basic Start-up Cost information relevant for all unit types.
+The following information only pertains to nuclear units.

-Start\up Cost - The dollars per start as determined from start fuel, Ttotal Ffuel-Rrelated Ceost, Pperformance Ffactor, electrical costs, start maintenance adder, and additional labor cost, if required above normal station manning levels.
+Start-up Cost - The dollars per start as determined from start fuel, Total Fuel-Related Cost, Performance Factor, electrical costs, start maintenance adder, and additional labor cost, if required above normal station manning levels.